Author Archives: Scott

 Grand Duchess Elena Vladimirovna of Russia. source: Wikipedia

-On August 29, 1902, Nicholas married his second cousin, Grand Duchess Elena Vladimirovna of Russia, at Tsarskoye Selo near St. Petersburg, Russia.
+On August 29, 1902, Nicholas married his second cousin Grand Duchess Elena Vladimirovna of Russia, at Tsarskoye Selo near St. Petersburg, Russia.
 Elena was the only daughter of Grand Duke Vladimir Alexandrovich of Russia (a son of Alexander II, Emperor of All Russia) and Duchess Marie of Mecklenburg-Schwerin.
 The two had first met eight years earlier, and again several times in the next few years.
-However, it wasn’t until the summer of 1900 that a romance began.
-After her parents finally relenting – they felt he was too poor and had no prospect for the throne – the couple was finally able to wed.
-Following their wedding and honeymoon, Nicholas and Elena lived in a wing of the Royal Palace before moving to their new home – the Nicholas Palace – which was a wedding gift from Nicholas II, Emperor of All Russia.
+However, it was not until the summer of 1900 that a romance began.
+After her parents finally relented, they felt he was too poor and had no prospect for the throne, the couple was finally able to wed.
+Following their wedding and honeymoon, Nicholas and Elena lived in a wing of the Royal Palace before moving to their new home the Nicholas Palace, a wedding gift from Nicholas II, Emperor of All Russia.
 The couple had three daughters:

-Following the assassination of his father in 1913, Nicholas inherited the Greek Royal Theater, where he then wrote and directed several plays that were published under a pseudonym.
+Following the assassination of his father in 1913, Nicholas inherited the Greek Royal Theater, where he then wrote and directed several plays published under a pseudonym.
 He later transferred ownership of the theater to the Greek State in 1935.
 In 1917, when his brother Constantine was forced from the throne, Nicholas and his family joined the King in exile in Switzerland.
-With the war having wiped out his wife’s fortune, the family faced financial difficulties for the first time in their lives.
+When World War I wiped out his wife’s fortune, the family faced financial difficulties for the first time.
 During their time in exile, Nicholas exhibited and sold many of his paintings, all signed with the name ‘Nicolas Leprince’.
 The family returned to Greece in 1920 when King Constantine was restored to the throne but again went into exile two years later when he was forced to abdicate.
 After staying in Italy and Britain, Nicholas and his family settled in Paris, where they relied upon the generosity of his elder brother George, and George’s very wealthy wife, Princess Marie Bonaparte.
 During this time, Nicholas taught drawing and painting and sold more of his paintings.
 He also published two memoirs, in 1926 and 1928, and leased the Nicholas Palace in Athens to the Hotel Grand Bretagne, providing a more comfortable living for his family.

 Tombs of Prince Nicholas and his wife. photo: Par HellenicSpirit — Travail personnel, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=53526810